Shoulder stabilisation surgery

 You should be able to go home on the same day as your procedure.
 Before you do, a member of the physiotherapy team will talk to you about your rehabilitation from surgery.
 To help with the healing process, your arm will be supported in a sling.
 You'll need to wear this sling for about two to three weeks.

 You should also take any pain relief as directed by your medical team.
-It can take up to six months to recover.
+You will not be driving for at least 6 weeks and it can take up to six months to recover.
 Your consultant will let you know when you can get back to your usual routine, including work.
+You may need tot 6 months before returning to contact sport including football.

 Our Shoulder stabilisation surgery locations